 I said this because it perfectly had downloaded the PUBG in my case but after the installing, it was unable to run.
 When I tried to run it, the Game opened and automatically stopped.
-I tried 8- 9 times but same the has happened…
+I tried 8- 9 times but the same thing had happened…

 So, you can’t run the PUBG but other normal games including Asphalt can be run on it.
 However, this problem will not be with apps, almost all apps run normally and fluently.

-Apart from Android apps, one can also install and use the Linux apps.
-As it supports Debian or Ubuntu base software.
+Apart from Android apps, one can also install and use Linux apps.
+As it supports Debian or Ubuntu-based software.
 I tried to install the VIM and Nano text editor on it and didn’t find any issue.

 pkg install <package name> pkg upgrade